Aastha22j02/apache-setup/Apache.md

    sudo apt-get update
    sudo apt-get install python3-pip apache2 libapache2-mod-wsgi-py3
    ```
+note - libapache2-mod-wsgi-py3 this modul only for Python3 interpreter.
 ## Create a Python Virtual Environment

 We'll use `virtualenv` to create a Python virtual environment.
 Install it using `pip3`: